COLLEGE

 SOPH YEAR

-After June 15 of sophomore year, coaches may initiate direct contact — calls, texts, official outreach.
-This is the moment proactive recruits pull ahead.
-Have your player résumé, highlight video, and GolfStat profile dialed in before this date.
+After June 15 of sophomore year, NCAA D1 coaches may initiate direct contact — calls, texts, official outreach.
+D2 contact rules are similar; D3, NAIA, and JUCO are far more relaxed and can engage earlier.
+Have your résumé, highlight video, and GolfStat profile dialed in before this date.

 Fitting: Pre-season re-fit.
 Coaches will see you play — every shot counts.